apache/spark/docs/python-programming-guide.md

 All of PySpark's library dependencies, including [Py4J](http://py4j.sourceforge.net/), are bundled with PySpark and automatically imported.

-Standalone PySpark applications should be run using the `bin/pyspark` script, which automatically configures the Java and Python environment using the settings in `conf/spark-env.sh` or `.cmd`.
+Standalone PySpark applications should be run using the `bin/spark-submit` script, which automatically configures the Java and Python environment for running Spark.
-The script automatically adds the `bin/pyspark` package to the `PYTHONPATH`.

-# Running PySpark on YARN

-To run PySpark against a YARN cluster, simply set the MASTER environment variable to "yarn-client".

 # Interactive Use